devpidx/SQL_db/README.md

-# SQL Database for Product Codes Project
+# SQL Database for Product Codes